On Exact Reznick, Hilbert-Artin and Putinar's Representations: Practical experiments

 Next, we compare the performance of $\multivsos$ with other tools in Table~\ref{table:bench2}.
 The two first benchmarks are built from the polynomial $f = (X_1^2+1)^2+(X_2^2+1)^2 + 2 (X_1+X_2+1)^2 - 268849736/10^8$ from~\cite[Example~1]{Las01sos}, with $f_{12} := f^3$ and $f_{20} := f^5$.
 For these two benchmarks, we apply $\intsos$.
 We use $\reznicksos$ to handle $M_{20}$ (resp.~$M_{100}$), obtained as in Example~\ref{ex:reznick} by adding $2^{-20}$ (resp.~$2^{-100}$) to the positive coefficients of the Motzkin polynomial and $r_{i}$, which is a randomly generated positive definite quartic with $i$ variables.
 We implemented in Maple the projection and rounding algorithm from~\cite{PaPe08} {(stated in Section~\ref{sec:pp})} also relying on SDP, denoted by~$\PP$.
 For $\multivsos$, the values of $\varepsilon$, $\delta$ and $\delta_c$ lie between $2^{-100}$ and $2^{-10}$, 60 and 200, 10 and 60.

 { In most cases, $\multivsos$ is more efficient than $\PP$ and outputs more concise representations.
 The reason is that $\multivsos$ performs approximate Cholesky's decompositions while $\PP$ computes exact $L D L^T$ decompositions of Gram matrices obtained after the two steps of rounding and projection.
-This observation matches with the theoretical complexity estimates established in Proposition~\ref{th:bitmultivsos} and Theorem~\ref{th:bitPP}.
 Note that we could not solve the examples of Table~\ref{table:bench2} with less precision. }

 We compare with~$\raglib$~\cite{raglib} based on critical point methods~(see e.g. \cite{SaSc03, HS12}) and the~\texttt{SamplePoints} procedure~\cite{Lemaire05} (abbreviated as~$\cad$) based on CAD~\cite{Collins75}, both available in Maple.
 Observe that $\multivsos$ can tackle examples which have large degree but a rather small number of variables ($n \leq 3$) and then return certificates of non-negativity.
 The runtimes are slower than what can be obtained with $\raglib$ and/or $\cad$ (which in this setting have polynomial complexity when $n\leq 3$ is fixed).
 Note that the bit size of the certificates which are obtained here is quite large which explains this phenomenon.